Commonwealth Universe, Age 1, Volume 3: Slipping the Weave 3d cover 2024 final

 Dr. Teller tipped his head back and laughed.

 As he flew out to find her, he ran through all the scenarios of what Elin’s reactions would be when he climbed out of the cockpit, the things he would say to her, whether she would be glad, angry, stunned, relieved to see him.
 He didn’t think of one important detail until his instruments picked up the faint presence of warm-blooded lifeforms in large enough quantities to be Elin and the children.
 He stretched out his khrystal-enhanced awareness as far as it would go, to verify what his sensors told him.
 Rorin grinned, muffling a chuckle, knowing that the people in the tower back at Central, monitoring his first flight, could hear him.
 The sensation of many full-strength Khybors gathered in one place was exhilarating.
-He had been in the company of those with very faint Khrystal resonance for so long, he forgot what it was like to plunge into the collective pool of energy that came from so many life forces augmented by khrystal, in close proximity.
+He had been out of the company of full Khybors for so long, he forgot what it was like to plunge into the collective pool of energy that came from many life forces augmented by khrystal, in close proximity.
 Part of the strength, the rawness and something close to discord that made the sensation more noticeable, was that it came from children.
 They hadn’t matured into their khrystal-enhanced abilities.
 Their hormones and the demands of their developing bodies interfered with and enhanced the khrystal resonance in ways that were sometimes unpredictable, even this many generations after the birth of the first Khybor.
-As the children matured and learned discipline, the overflow of khrystal energy would be tamed, controlled, fall into harmony, and only those whom they wanted to sense their presence would be able to do so.
+As the children matured and learned discipline, the overflow of khrystal energy would be tamed, controlled, and fall into harmony.

 For now, he welcomed the wash of khrystal resonance that flared up at him–for about half a second.